PHAHINDRA REDDY SAMA: A man behind comfortable bus journeys.

-In fact, redBus.in was founded by three engineers -- Phanindra Sama, Charan Padmaraju and Sudhakar Pasupunuri -- who studied together at the BITS, Pilani, and later worked in various companies in Bengaluru.
+RedBus.in was founded by three engineers -- Phanindra Sama, Charan Padmaraju and Sudhakar Pasupunuri -- who studied together at the BITSPilani, and later worked in various companies in Bengaluru.

 Started modestly in August 2006 with a few seats from one bus operator, redBus today is one of the most successful online bus ticket booking agencies.
 Today, it has 700 bus operators, 10,000 buses listed on it, works in 15 states and sells around 5,000 tickets every day.

-Last year Phanindra became the second entrepreneur from India to join Endeavor, a non-profit organisation started by the Harvard alumni.
+Last year Phanindra became the second entrepreneur from India to join Endeavor, a non-profit organization started by the Harvard alumni.

-RedBus has travelled a long way since that Diwali season of 2005, when Phani, as most call him, tried to get a bus ticket from Bangalore, where he was working for Texas Instruments, to hometown Hyderabad.
-He could not get it from his regular travel agent, nor from many others he approached.
+RedBus has traveled a long way since that Diwali season of 2005, when Phani, as most call him, tried to get a bus ticket from Bangalore, where he was working for Texas Instruments, to hometown Hyderabad.
+He could not get it from his regular travel agent, nor many others, he approached.
 So that Diwali, Phani remained alone in his Koramangala flat, which he shared with six others, all of who had studied engineering together at BITS Pilani.
 And it set him thinking.
-May be there was some travel agent who did have a ticket.
-May be that ticket remained unsold, and everybody - him, the travel agent, and the bus operator - had lost an opportunity.
+Maybe there was some travel agent who did have a ticket.
+Maybe that ticket remained unsold, and everybody - him, the travel agent, and the bus operator - had lost an opportunity.

 He figured there could be a web solution where all bus operators could put in their seat inventory and people could buy those online.
 When his flatmates returned, he put the idea to them, and they decided to use their weekends to work on the project (four of the flatmates left the project within months).

-They went to bus operators in Madiwala and Kalasipalayam to sell the idea, but received little encouragement.
+They went to bus operators in Madiwala and Kalasipalayam to sell the idea but received little encouragement.
 "The operators listened, but they had a lot of apprehensions about the internet.
-If the power goes off then how will I generate my trip sheet.
-My staff don't know how to use a computer.
+If the power goes off then how will I generate my trip sheet?
+My staff doesn't know how to use a computer.
 If the computer gets a virus, I don't know how to fix it.

 The biggest fear was about their data being online and accessible to everybody.
 Online transactions meant that black money would have to change to white," says Charan, the obsessive techie who was so excited by Phani's idea that he took a three-month sabbatical from his Honeywell job to build the software.

-redBus received its first booking in August 2006, there was more nervousness than excitement at the bus ticketing website's office.
-Would the conductor allow the traveller in?
+RedBus received its first booking in August 2006, there was more nervousness than excitement at the bus ticketing website's office.
+Would the conductor allow the traveler in?
 He would never have seen a printed bus ticket before, and he might say this is not a ticket.

 We asked them what they intend to do now.
 Both will continue in redBus for some time, but Phani says he is keen to do research.
 We asked what they plan to do with the money they made.
 "It's all in fixed deposits.
 But someone told us even fixed deposits are not entirely safe.
 People lost money in GTB (Global Trust Bank).
 So we have to see," says Phani.

 Once it was ready, they went to different travel agents to get a tie-up for seats in the buses and after zillions of refusal on August 18th, 2006; they finally got their first five seats from a travel agent.
 “If you sell 5 seats in one week, its fine; if you don’t, don’t bother me again!” – were his words.
-So in desperation they went out to market themselves and landed outside IT companies and distributed their redBus cards to the employees during lunch hours.
-On 22nd August, 2006, they managed to sell their first seat for Tirupati, to a woman who was working with Infosys and also managed to sell the rest of the four tickets within the five-day span.
+So in desperation, they went out to market themselves and landed outside IT companies and distributed their redBus cards to the employees during lunch hours.
+On 22nd August 2006, they managed to sell their first seat for Tirupati, to a woman who was working with Infosys and also managed to sell the rest of the four tickets within the five days.
 From here onward their business took-off!

-Now at that time their whole concept was to create a software, sell it to bus operators and give the money to some NGO.
+Now at that time, their whole concept was to create software, sell it to bus operators and give the money to some NGO.
 But they were amazed to see that none of the bus operators were ready to take it for free also.

 But in the year 2006, they got a major leap when they got selected for the TiE Entrepreneurship Acceleration Program.
 They gave them three mentors to advise them on what to do and how to start a business of their own.